 - Committed to continuous environmental improvement.

 Together, the EMS and the steward's commitment to continual environmental improvement will increase their efficiency, decrease environmental impacts, and may save the business time, money, and resources.
 Once a facility has determined it meets these eligibility requirements [PDF], the facility can submit an application for membership to IDEM.
 Applications to the Environmental Stewardship Program are accepted two times each year.
 The spring application round occurs April 1 - May 31 and the fall application round occurs September 1 - October 31 each year.
+The 2020 fall application round will occur from October 1 – November 31, 2020.

 The following resources are available to help you complete the ESP application: